firstdraft/guides/rps-rcav-exercise-guide.md

  1. On each page, add links to get to the other two pages (so that our users don't have to keep typing into the address bar).

- 1. Use [BootstrapCDN](https://www.bootstrapcdn.com/) to connect Bootstrap and Font Awesome.
+ 1. Use [BootstrapCDN](https://www.bootstrapcdn.com/) to connect Bootstrap or a Bootswatch.

     You will find the `<head>` of _all_ of our view templates in the file `app/views/layouts/application.html.erb`, which is a wrapper or "layout" that surrounds every view template that we send to our users.